How do I apply for Universal Credit?

 Jon has two children aged eight and ten.
 He is not working.
 He is given a medium level sanction for not attending a job interview.
 This means he will lose the personal allowance from his Universal Credit for 28 days.

 After a week Jon is sanctioned again for refusing to accept a job offer.
 This time he is given a high level sanction so he will lose the standard allowance from his Universal Credit for 91 days.
-This sanction will start when his first one ends meaning Jon’s Universal Credit will be reduced for 119 days in total.
+This sanction will start when his first sanction ends, meaning Jon’s Universal Credit will be reduced for 119 days in total.
 Jon can apply for a hardship payment to help with his drop in income.

 Hardship payments